 Under this scheme HMRC reimburses up to 80% of the wages of certain employees who have been furloughed.
-The scheme is designed to compensate for staff so amounts are recognised in the income statement over the same period as the costs to which they relate.
-These have been shown on the income statement under other income.
+The scheme is designed to compensate for staff, so amounts are recognised in the income statement over the same period as the costs to which they relate.
+These have been shown on the Group Income Statement under Other Operating income.